persadha/practicum100_portfolios/Business Analysis/README.md

 On average, we expected 5716 visits every week.
 However, we saw the same occurrence at the 47th week in 2017, where the visit suddenly jumped out.
 The number of visits stayed high throughout the end of 2017.
 There was an increase in the 12th week of 2018, which coincides with school spring break until it dropped to not much more than 5740 visits per week.

-Finally the monthly average user,
+Finally, the monthly average user,

 ```python
 # Grouping the dataframe on week and calculating the number of unique users